micro-FPGA/ULi/README.md

 - Implementable with modest FPGA resource consumption
 - Explicit framing through a dedicated control bit, eliminating the need to embed sync into the data channel

 The protocol was conceived in 2016.
 Initial hardware testing verified the link-layer concept.
-The implementation in this repository was developed in 2026 and demonstrates the link layer working bidirectionally in simulation.
+The implementation in this repository was developed in 2026 and demonstrates the link layer working bidirectionally in simulation and over physical connection between two FPGA pins.

 ## Protocol overview